Phegopteris connectilis aka Beech Fern

 Beech Fern, Narrow Beech Fern, North Beech Fern

-How to care for Beech Fern
+How difficult is it to take care of Beech Fern

 With a bit of knowledge and dedication, you can successfully care for Beech Fern, making it a rewarding choice for those seeking a moderate challenge.